Hardik0175/Neural_Net_Project/README.md

 ## Derivation from Confusion Matrix for all the models using Random Forest
 ![Not Found](Images/Confusion_Matrix_Results_Random%20Forest.PNG)

-### Although the accuracy of Random Forest is good but still it is better for DNN
+### Although the accuracy of Random Forest is good but still DNN's accuracy is better

 ## Predicted Hotspot for Model 1
 ![Not Found](Images/MAP.png)